manioanadrian/Inno-West/docs/README.md

 ## Testing

-Testing the data exchange between PLC-API-FIWARE can be done in the created interface of the apic or via the logfile if there are errors or something doens't seem to be working. <br>
+Testing the data exchange between PLC-API-FIWARE can be done in the created interface of the api or via the logfile if there are errors or something doens't seem to be working. <br>
 This data exchange is done in realtime (~500ms) and the data is refreshed at every cycle.

 ## License